simple-crypto/SMAesH-challenge/website/src/rules.md

    will be evaluated by the organizers.
 2. The format and execution interfaces for the submissions is explained in the documentation available on the challenge website.
-3. Submissions can be submitted at any time on the challenge website.
+3. Attacks can be submitted at any time on the challenge website as a "submission package" file.
+4. Submission packages will be made public 7 days after they are submitted.
+5. A submission can contain attacks for multiple targets.
+Each attack will be processed independently.
+6. The whole challenge (attacks, evaluations, point and prizes) is run indepndently for each target.
-4. For each target, the submission contains a *claim*, which is the number of online traces needed for the attack.
+7. Each attack comes with a *claim*, which is the number of online traces needed for the attack.
-5. Submissions will be made public over the course of the challenge.
-6. You are allowed to use any means you consider necessary to solve the challenges, except attacking the infrastructure hosting the challenges or extracting unauthorized data from the evaluation environment.
-7. Submissions may be anonymous, but only winners accepting de-anonymization will get a prize.
 8. Sample submissions can be sent to the organizers for testing correct execution of scripts on the evaluation machine.

-### Submission evaluation
+### Attack evaluation

-For each target covered by the submission, the attack will be run for the corresponding test dataset, using the provided evaluation framework restricted to the number of online traces claimed in the submission.
+Each submitted attack will be run for the corresponding test dataset restricted to the number of online traces claimed by the attack, using the challenge evaluation framework.
 The attack is succesfull if the upper-bound on the estimated rank is below
 \\(2^{68}\\).

-The result of the evaluation is, for each target where the attack is successful, a break in \\(n\\) traces where \\(n\\) is the claim.

 ### Evaluation limits